 2.1 KVK Intervention: The Improved management practices (IMPs) demonstrated were TCGS 1694 variety (high yielding and tolerance to foliar diseases like early leaf spot, late leaf spot, and rust and also moderately tolerant to leaf miner and thrips), nutrient management @ 20:40:50 kg NPK/ha + 500 kg gypsum on 40- 45 DAS.
 Sowings were taken up between first fort night of November to Second fort night of November.
 The basal application of entire dose of nitrogen, phosphorus and potash, application of gypsum @ 500 kg/ha at 45 days after sowing were demonstrated across all the CFLD fields.
 The integrated pest and disease management strategies i.e installation of yellow sticky traps @ 25/ha to attract sucking pests, pheromone traps and timely need based management practices were taken.
 The farmers practice consists of use of old seed variety (Tag 24), imbalanced use of fertilizers and plant protection measures.
 Before conducting the demonstrations, group discussions and training programme on production technology of groundnut were conducted to create awareness among farmers about the demonstrated technology and how it differ from farmers practice.

 The observations like No. of plants/m2, number of pods/plant, No.of seeds/pod and yield were recorded at harvest from demonstrated as well as farmer’s practiced plot.
 Gross returns (Rs/ha) were calculated on the basis of the prevailing market price of the groundnut, Net return (Rs/ha) was calculated by deducting the cost of cultivation from gross return.
 B:C ratio was calculated by dividing the total cost of cultivation by gross return.
-Different parameters was used for gap analysis [14].
+Different parameters were used for gap analysis [14].
 The details of different parameters and formula adopted for analysis are as under

 Extension gap = Demonstration yield - Farmers’ practice yield